teamswipp/swippcore/README.md

 # IMPORTANT!
 <b>The master branch is  our main development branch</b>.
-When you run or update to a new Swipp version, we recommend you that you only
+When you run or update to a new Swipp version, we recommend that you only
 use commits where a new version has been tagged.
 We tag new versions at regular intervals - even when we do not make an official release.
 Any tagged release can be considered stable and safe to run. <b>Running any other version at any other commit in-between is not supported and done at your own risk.</b>